 Products with digital connections, such as Playbar, Playbase, Beam, and Amp, are recommended for use with a TV.

 Port does not power rear or surround speakers.

 Port can be used as a streaming source for a third-party soundbar using either the RCA output or the digital coaxial output.

-Port’s RCA input can connect turntables, CD players, iPods, DACs, and other audio devices, allowing you to steam vinyl, CDs, and locally-stored audio files to wireless Sonos speakers throughout your home.
+Port’s RCA input can connect turntables, CD players, iPods, DACs, and other audio devices, allowing you to stream vinyl, CDs, and locally stored audio files to wireless Sonos speakers throughout your home.

 Bluetooth Low Energy (BLE) creates a wireless personal area network so that Port can temporarily communicate with your phone or tablet to simplify the first-time setup process.
 Once setup is complete, Port relies on WiFi for streaming and updates.